 Begin on an empty canvas or use Bing to search images (which you can also transform into watercolour or pencil sketch, depending on the mode you like to work in) to doodle upon.
 Mix your paints, test out brush style and change stroke fineness on a very believable palette that you can even smudge colours on.

 Find your perfect red with this sommelier of an app.
 Educate yourself on the different grape types that go into making each wine, pairing the right white with the right type of food, and our favourite bit - the correct pronounciation of wine and grape names (very important when wanting to impress a potential mate).

 It has all the information you need to be a certified wine snob.
 Just remember to deliver your wine trivia with a hint of ze French accent to be completely believeable.

 Hone your DJ skills one tap at a time: DubStep Pad offers an as-long-as-you-have-fingers kind of easy interface to create your own short tracks.

-With 36 different sound samples to choose from (and more sample packs available for S$1.99 each), you can loop sections and adjust pitch to create your own dubstep din, er, we mean hit.
+With 36 different sound samples to choose from (and more sample packs available), you can loop sections and adjust pitch to create your own dubstep din, er, we mean hit.
 Even if you smack the multicoloured pads at random, there's a chance you'll come up with a reasonable rhythm, given the state of music these days.